Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Evening:

-- Use coconut oil or aloe vera as night moisturiser
+- Use coconut oil or aloe vera as a night moisturiser

 Internal Skin Support